-If not, the fox has probably learned to associate people with food (likely because someone has been feeding them), and may exhibit a boldness or even approach you.
+If a fox doesn’t appear scared of you, they probably learned to associate people with food (likely because someone has been feeding them) and may exhibit boldness or even approach you.
 These foxes can easily be scared away by making loud noises such as yelling or blowing whistles, dousing them with water houses or squirt guns or throwing objects such as tennis balls toward them.
-For more tips about hazing, see our tips for hazing coyotes.

-If you need a fox family to move on sooner rather than later, harassment may encourage an earlier move.
-Here are a few humane harassment options once the kits have emerged:
+If you need a fox family to move on sooner rather than later, mild harassment (scaring them away) may encourage an earlier move.
+You can try a few humane harassment options once the kits have emerged.

 - Mount shiny party balloons or 12-18 inch lengths of Irri-tape on sticks or poles a few feet off the ground just outside the den entrance.

-- Spread capsicum-based granular repellent (such as Havahart's Critter Ridder) around the den entry.
+- Spread capsicum-based granular repellent around the den entry.